tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ~~~
     enum {
-       encrypted_client_hello(0xfe08), (65535)
+       encrypted_client_hello(0xfe09), (65535)
     } ExtensionType;
 ~~~

-When offered by the client, the extension appears in the ClientHelloOuter and may also appear in the ClientHelloInner.
-When sent in the ClientHelloInner, the payload MUST be empty.
-When sent in the ClientHelloOuter, the payload MUST be have the following structure:
+When offered by the client, the extension appears only in the ClientHelloOuter.
+The payload MUST have the following structure:

 ~~~~
     struct {